flarum-lang/french/README.md

 Once the compressed language pack downloaded, extract the archive with a [file archiver](https://en.wikipedia.org/wiki/Comparison_of_file_archivers).

 Using [FTP](http://en.wikipedia.org/wiki/File_Transfer_Protocol), browse into your Flarum root (which contains the *config.php* file).
 You will see an *extensions/* directory.
-Inside this directory, create a *french/* subdirectory.
-Then, upload the content of the previous extracted archive inside that *french/* directory.
+Browse into this directory and create a *french/* subdirectory inside it.
+Then, upload the content of the previous extracted archive inside the *french/* subdirectory.

 The language pack is now uploaded to your server and your next step is to enable it.
-Log-in to your forum and click on your username located at the top right of the screen.
-You will see a pop-up.
-Click on the *Administration* link.
-Once in the administration page, click on *Extensions*.
-You will see a list of all your extensions.
-Note that the French pack is a grey tinted one, with a black icon on a light grey background.
-Hover it to show a dotted vertical menu.
-Click on *Enable* in that vertical menu.
+Log in to your forum account and go to the extension section in the administration.
+Note that the French language pack is grey tinted because you need to activate it.
+Once that is done, it is be black tinted.

-Your language pack is now enabled.
-Congratulations!
-You, and your users, can now select the language via a dropdown menu located in the header of the forum, at the right of the search box.
+That is it, congratulations!
+You can now select the language via a dropdown menu located in the header of the forum.

 ### Updating

-Once the updated compressed language pack downloaded, extract the archive with a [file archiver](https://en.wikipedia.org/wiki/Comparison_of_file_archivers).
-Using [FTP](http://en.wikipedia.org/wiki/File_Transfer_Protocol), browse into the *extensions/french/* subdirectory, delete all its content and upload the new files from the previous extracted archive.
+Once the compressed language pack downloaded, extract the archive with a [file archiver](https://en.wikipedia.org/wiki/Comparison_of_file_archivers).

+Using [FTP](http://en.wikipedia.org/wiki/File_Transfer_Protocol), browse into the *french/* subdirectory and delete all its actual content.
+Then, upload the content from the previous extracted archive inside the *french/* subdirectory.

-Your language pack is now updated but you have to force a recompilation of the locale [JavaScript](https://en.wikipedia.org/wiki/JavaScript).
+The updated language pack is now uploaded to your server and your next step is to force a recompilation of the locale [JavaScript](https://en.wikipedia.org/wiki/JavaScript).
 Using [FTP](http://en.wikipedia.org/wiki/File_Transfer_Protocol), browse into the *assets/* directory and delete the *forum-fr-XXX.js* and *admin-fr-XXX.js* files (*XXX* are some random generated letters and numbers).

-You can now enjoy the latest improvements and fixes of the updated language pack!
+That is it, congratulations!
+You can now enjoy all the latest compatibilities, improvements and fixes.

 ## Contributing